 The revenues generated from the state sales tax are transferred to the aviation fund as required by statute (§43-10-109(1) C.R.S.).
 Tires, motor oil, and other aviation items are reported on the Retail Sales Tax Return (DR 0100).

 Special Taxation Districts

-RTD (Regional Transportation District) sales tax must be paid if the sales are made within the boundaries of the districts.
-RTA (Rural Transportation Authority) sales tax must be paid if sales are made within the boundaries of the RTA district.
-Applicable county, city and other local jurisdictional taxes must be remitted on the DR 1510 form.
+RTD (Regional Transportation District), RTA (Rural Transportation Authority), and other special district sales tax must be paid if the sales are made within the boundaries of the district.
+Applicable county, city, and other local jurisdictional taxes must be remitted on the Aviation Fuel Sales Tax Return, DR 1510 form.
 Scientific and Cultural Facilities District (SCFD) taxes are not dues on the sale of aviation fuel.

 If sales or use tax is imposed on the sale, the fee is subject to state and/or jurisdictional taxes that apply to the sale.
 Jet fuel or gasoline used for aviation can be subject to a fuel flowage (in-plane) fee imposed by the airport.
 This fee is part of the retail purchase price.